Stephen13F/Stephen13F.github.io/_drafts/acetonitrile.markdown

 Deuterated acetonitrile is a fairly common NMR solvent.
 It is cheap enough to use semi-regularly, but since DMSO-d6 and CDCl<sub>3</sub> do such a good job, it's not really needed.
 I have never really found a situation where it has worked better than those two solvents, probably because insoluble compounds tend to be low-polarity.

+The lack of an exchangeable proton is acetonitrile's biggest strength: it is the polar solvent you go to when you don't want anything that can lose a proton to interfere with your reaction.
+Acetonitrile is mildly basic though, so it could react with a sufficiently strong acid.

 Have fun; don't die.\
 Stephen